New Feature: Verified Stolen Credential Detection

 Arguably the most dangerous use case for ghost logins is to conduct credential attacks against accounts using a username and password.
 Logins with a weak or guessable password, or a reused password that has appeared in a public data breach dump, are primed for account takeover.

-The cyber crime ecosystem seems to be leaning toward the theft, sale, and use of stolen credentials (not just emails and passwords, but session tokens too).
+The cyber crime ecosystem is leaning toward the theft, sale, and use of stolen credentials (not just emails and passwords, but session tokens too).

-So, it’s easier than ever for attackers to identify breached credentials and weaponize them at scale.
+So, it’s easier than ever for attackers to gather breached credentials and weaponize them at scale.

 Realistically, any username and password combination for addresses belonging to a specific organization/domain can be attempted on any app.
 Breached credential data will often provide a strong indicator of other apps also in use for that organization.
 And for apps with a custom tenant URL (that cannot be easily guessed) data dumps often helpfully include the URLs for those login pages, too.

-As evidenced previously, attackers have a huge (and growing) data set with which to conduct credential stuffing attacks.
-The risk posed by the massive amounts of leaked credentials is heightened because:
+The risk posed by the massive amounts of leaked credentials available is heightened because:

-• Many employees reuse passwords (we see credential reuse for 1 in 3 employees).
+• Many employees reuse passwords, with ~9% of all accounts using a breached, weak, or reused password.
 This isn’t just for low-risk apps either, and includes the reuse of highly sensitive IdP creds.

 • Organizations don’t typically rotate or enforce changes to SaaS app passwords in the same way they might for company account/device login connected to Active Directory.